10up/brightcove-video-connect/README.md

 Are you looking to handle your [Brightcove](https://www.brightcove.com/en/online-video-platform) Video and Playlist library natively from within WordPress?

-With this plugin, developed by [10up](http://10up.com), you have the power to handle multiple accounts and video libraries, upload videos and add them to playlists, render shortcodes with your videos and all from within the WordPress admin interface.
+With this plugin, you have the power to handle multiple accounts and video libraries, upload videos and add them to playlists, render shortcodes with your videos and all from within the WordPress admin interface.

 ## Support Notice